hikogui/hikogui/Documents/TemplateLanguage.md

 or added in the template by the user.

 Syntax: name '(' ( expression ( ',' expression )* ','? )? ')'

+### Assignment
+An assignment operator is different from inplace-operations.
+An inplace-operation will modify a value of an existing variable.
+An assignment operator will create or replace a variable at the current scope.

+The current scope is either the local scope of the function where the expression is located.
+Or in the global scope if the expression is located at the top level (outside of a function) of a template. control flow will not intruduce new scopes.

+An assignment done in the local-scope will hide variables in global scope with the same name.

+Assignment can be done on multiple variables at the same time, by unpacking into a vector literal.

+Syntax: name | expr '=' expression

+Syntax: '[' name | expr ( ',' name | expr )* ']' '=' expression

 ### Null
 Used by the user to denote a *nothing* value.